Childhood Studies BA

 Career opportunities

-The BA in Childhood Studies equips you with both in-depth theoretical knowledge and practical skills.
-These allow you to address the experiences, lives and education of children within a globalising world.
+Your course equips you with the in-depth theory and practical knowledge to thrive as a childhood practitioner, allowing you to address the experiences, lives and education of children within a globalised world.

-Many of our students have chosen to pursue postgraduate study in the School of Education after completing their undergraduate degree (for example, on MA Childhood Studies) or through teacher training with our School Centred Initial Teacher Training (SCITT) partners, Red Kite.
-Students have also chosen to work in the charity sector, within local authorities and in the Civil Service.
+Many graduates choose to pursue postgraduate study in the School of Education after completing their undergraduate degree, like MA Childhood Studies, or through teacher training with our School Centred Initial Teacher Training (SCITT) partners, Red Kite.
+Others also take up work in the charity sector, within local authorities and in the Civil Service.

 Throughout your studies, there will be opportunities to strengthen your CV.
 For example, you will gain practical insights into how professionals work with children and young people through specific modules.
 These allow you to shadow an educational professional and reflect on how the ideas you learn on the course apply in practice.